sumotoy/screenkeys/README.md

 Hardware & Software for drive 1..64 LCD Screenkeys LC button with Teensy3.x<br>
 ![Alt text](http://i1189.photobucket.com/albums/z437/theamra/libraries/e1564993-de34-4369-8f7f-b6e67d567249.jpg "LC16")<br>

-What is a Screenkey?
+<b>What is a Screenkey?</b><br>

 Screenkey it's a button with an LCD incorporated from a company called Screenkeys, not easy to find in the consumer market since they are very expensive but very popular in big video studios and avionics.<br>
 Using a tiny LCD inside a momentary button require at list a microcontroller and thanks to their miniaturization the access it's not so easy as supposed.
 I've managed to hack only LC16 and LC24 and they are both 6 pin devices, just 2 wires need to be individually managed.<br>
-First 2 problem it's that uses syncronous programming and clock needs to be constantly feeded to all devices or they get quickly damaged!<br>
+First 2 problems: they uses syncronous programming and clock needs to be constantly feeded to all devices or they get quickly damaged...<br>
-Another headache it's the protocol, easy but uses a weird prity bit that need to be constantly calculated and can be even or odd (depends of the command)<br>
+Another headache it's the protocol, easy, but uses a weird parity bit that need to be constantly calculated and can be even or odd (depends of the command)<br>
-The last problem it's how to manage many of these little beasts without dedicate tons of hardware and microcontroller resources.<br>
+The last problem it's how to manage many of these little beasts without dedicate tons of hardware and microcontroller resources.<br><br>
-Taked a look around...Just one guy writed something barely usable but works only for a button, code was more an experiment and refresh frequency was so low that the key will be damaged in less than one year.<br>
+Taked a look around...Just one guy writed something barely usable but works only for a button, code was more an experiment and refresh frequency was so low that the key will be damaged in less than one year.<br><br>
-The company has some documentation based on old microcontrollers and uses shift registers that I try to avoid because they mostly create interferences with audio (if a panel like this it's uses in analogic contest).<br>
+The company has some documentation based on old microcontrollers and uses shift registers that I'm try to avoid because they easily inject interferences in audio.<br>
-I got some hundreds of these keys from an auction so I decided to write my way to use them.
+I got some hundreds of these keys from an auction so I decided to design something.<br>

+<b>Design:</b><br>

-Forget Arduino uno et similar, they simply have insufficent resources, so I choosed one of my preferred Micro around, Teensy3.x from <b>Paul Stoffregen</b> http://www.pjrc.com/store/teensy3.html that it's a 32bit tiny microcontroller with a lot of features and much better supported than Arduino Due that it's gigantic, less powerful and expensive.<br>
+Forget Arduino uno et similar, they simply have insufficent resources, so I choosed one of my preferred Micro around, Teensy3.x from <b>Paul Stoffregen</b> http://www.pjrc.com/store/teensy3.html that it's a 32bit tiny microcontroller with a lot of features and much better supported than gigantic and expensive Arduino Due.<br>
-I've used several SPI GPIO's from Microchip MCP23s17 with theyr exclusive HAEN feature to save pins and my universal GPIO library, together with a couple of level converter chip and a driver plus some condenser and resistors.
-Schematics will be published soon but it's surprisely uncomplicated even for 64 buttons.
-I have choosed single button scan and not a matrix (that uses much less gpio's) because I want to keep the ability to identify multiple buttons at once.
-With this hardware you have a choose to use internal generated microcontroller lcd clock generation or even use an external one to save a pin and some CPU resources.<br>
+To get around the clock problem and syncro program I choosed to use 2 clocks that can be switched automatically by microcontroller and it worked well.
+Then I decided to use some SPI 16bit gpio's from Microchip, the MCP23s17 that it's faster than SR and uses a unique feature called HAEN that le me share all pins between chips so only 3 pins are needed for detecting 64 switches individually and I have the data line for each switch as well.
+For this purpose I coded recently a library here that let me drive many of those chips.
+I just added a couple of buffers for the clock and a level translator for Teensy3.<br>
+I choosed a refreshing clock between 500Khz to 2Mhz, a task that for Teesy3 it's pretty easy but I got the same results even if I tried to use a dedicated oscillator, just need to inform Micro at what speed I'm driving LCD's.<br>

+<b>Experiments:</b><br>

 I have tested library and hardware with 48 switches and works like a charm, it can support max 64 switches.
 With 48 switches (this means 48 tiny LCD screens!!!)
-Teensy3 resources are used at 1% since I'm using as much I can hardware features of this chip, for example key scan it's triggered by an IRQ so if you are not touching keyboard the cpu loop it's almost empty and can be used for many other useful and fun stuff.<br>
-I choosed a clock frequency of 1Mhz to prevent interferences with audio if you plan to use as interface for audio stuff.
-The library will initially works with LC16 and LC24 series (I just have these) but can be expanded for other models.
-Be free to use for your purposes but not for any commercial or military applications.
--------------------------------------------------------------------<br>

-Features:<br>
+Teensy3 resources are used at 1 to 5%, not bad and I was right to choose the direct switch identification instead of a matrix, for the price of these switches I really need multiple key ident, not possible with matrix (oops, possibly but with several restrictions)<br>

+-----------------------------------------------------------------------------------------<br>

+<b>Features:</b><br>

 - 64 x LC16.2 LCD-Buttons supported by 6/7 wires.
 - Small microcontroller resources footprint.